bebhuvan/rabbit-holes/src/content/posts/2025-08-04-stephen-hawking-on-the-philosophy-of-life.md

 </div>

-The third thing I wanted to share is this hilarious joke about Stephen Hawking by Bill Burr.
+The second thing I wanted to share is this hilarious joke about Stephen Hawking by Bill Burr.

 > ### Bill Burr – *Paper Tiger* (Netflix)
 > *Sketch on robots and Stephen Hawking*